nbrugger-tgm/reactj/README.md

 //FLAT = Only members of this class are reactive
 //DEEP = also members from subclasses are resolved
 @ReactivResolution(FLAT)
-//If you dont like extending you can also do it a different way public class Person extends ReactiveObject {
+public class Person extends ReactiveObject {
 	//change reactive name
 	@Reactive("surename")